Drama and Theatre Studies

 Here, students’ learning experiences are enhanced by fantastic facilities including a state-of-the-art Drama Studio with fully functioning lighting desk and sound system.
 We have a superb network of local theatres with whom we have established long-standing connections and who we work with closely.
 We also subscribe to Digital Theatre +, an outstanding online platform which gives students access to the best quality theatre and a plethora of complementary resources.

-Students who choose to study this A-level can expect a dynamic, challenging and varied experience where they are encouraged to strengthen their theoretical understanding through independent thinking and practical exploration and experimentation.
-Students considering this A-level should be prepared to take risks, should enjoy writing in detail about their ideas and should be open to new ideas and challenges.
+Students who choose to study this A Level can expect a dynamic, challenging and varied experience where they are encouraged to strengthen their theoretical understanding through independent thinking and practical exploration and experimentation.
+Students considering this A Level should be prepared to take risks, enjoy writing in detail about their ideas, and should be open to new ideas and challenges.

 Students of the subject take a variety of career paths including working in the performing arts, media, social and community, law, drama therapy and politics.